 English online version of book: The English Struwwelpeter, or, Pretty Stories and Funny Pictures

 This article was posted on Tuesday, April 10th, 2018 at 6:59 pm and is filed under Austria, Books & Stories, Countries & Cultures, Der Struwwelpeter, German, Germany, Heinrich Hoffman, Kids Books, Languages, Mama Lisa, MP3's, MP3's of Poems, Poems, Poems about Children, Poems about Cleanliness, Poems about Neatness, Poetry, Poets, Recordings, Recordings of Poems, Struwwelpeter.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply